Wright brothers

 The brothers gained the mechanical skills essential to their success by working for years in their Dayton, Ohio-based shop with printing presses, bicycles, motors, and other machinery.
 Their work with bicycles, in particular, influenced their belief that an unstable vehicle such as a flying machine could be controlled and balanced with practice.
 This was a trend, as many other aviation pioneers were also dedicated cyclists and involved in the bicycle business in various ways.
 From 1900 until their first powered flights in late 1903, the brothers conducted extensive glider tests that also developed their skills as pilots.
 Their shop mechanic Charles Taylor became an important part of the team, building their first airplane engine in close collaboration with the brothers.

-The Wright brothers' status as inventors of the airplane has been subject to counter-claims by various parties.
+The Wright brothers' status as inventors of the airplane has been subject to numerous counter-claims.
 Much controversy persists over the many competing claims of early aviators.
-Edward Roach, historian for the Dayton Aviation Heritage National Historical Park, argues that they were excellent self-taught engineers who could run a small company, but they did not have the business skills or temperament to dominate the growing aviation industry.
+Edward Roach, historian for the Dayton Aviation Heritage National Historical Park, argues that the Wrights were excellent self-taught engineers who could run a small company well, but did not have the business skills or temperament necessary to dominate the rapidly growing aviation industry at the time.